ading2210/libcurl.js/README.md

 - Low latency via multiplexing and reusing open connections
 - Use raw TLS sockets in the browser
 - Custom network transport support
-- Works inside web workers but does not need special permissions or headers
+- Works inside web workers without needing special permissions or headers
+- Works in all major browsers (Chromium >= 64, Firefox >= 65, Safari >= 14)

 ## Building:
 You can build this project by running the following commands: